The Burden of Proof In Personal Injury Cases: What You Need To Know

 Clear And Convincing Evidence

 This standard is used in some civil cases and is higher than the preponderance of the evidence standard but lower than beyond a reasonable doubt.
 It requires the party with the burden of proof to present evidence that is highly probable or reasonably certain to be true.
 This standard is often used in cases where the plaintiff is seeking punitive damages and in specific family law legal issues.

 A preponderance of the evidence is the most commonly used evidence standard in civil cases and requires the party with the burden of proof to show that their version of events is more likely true than not.
 If the jury believes that all the evidence presented by the plaintiff is slightly more convincing than the evidence presented by the defendant, the plaintiff has met their burden of proof.

 What Is The Burden Of Proof In A Personal Injury Case?

-In personal injury cases, the burden of proof is on the injured party to prove that the other party was negligent and caused their injuries.
+In personal injury cases, the burden of proof is on the injured party to prove, by a preponderance of the evidence, that the defendant’s negligence caused their injuries.
 Negligence is when another person does not do something that a reasonable person would do to keep others safe.
 To recover any compensation in a personal injury case, you must prove that the other party owed you a duty of care, that the defendant breached that duty, and that the breach caused your injuries.